Master of Nursing: Nurse Practitioner (NP)

-To maintain program status, students must successfully complete six credits of course work during each academic year (September 1 to August 31).
+To maintain program status, course-based students must successfully complete six credits of course work during each academic year (September 1 to August 31).
 Students who do not meet the requirements for maintaining program status will be withdrawn from the program.
-If a student is unable and not expected to make progress in the program, the student may request a deferral in order to suspend the program requirements for a period of time.
+If a student is unable and not expected to make progress in the program, the student may request a deferral in order to suspend the program requirements for a period of time by submitting a Deferral Request form.
 The maximum length of one deferral is one (1) year.
 In special circumstances, students may reapply for a second year of deferral during their time in their program.

 Thesis-based students must also successfully complete six credits of course work during each academic year (September 1 to August 31) to maintain program status.
 Students who do not meet the requirements for maintaining program status will be withdrawn from the program.

-Students may withdraw from their program by submitting their request in writing to the CNHS office.
+Students may withdraw from their program by submitting a Program Withdrawal form.
 Students who withdraw may re-apply to the program by following the regular application procedures.
 Students re-applying to a graduate program will be competing against all other applicants and will not receive special consideration.